Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

    - Concentrated in certain countries (Spain: 16 stocks, UK: 17 stocks) and sectors
    - This is expected - not all stocks should have high R² with a single market factor

-**Conclusion:** While CAPM has moderate time-series explanatory power (R² ≈ 0.23), it leaves substantial return variation unexplained.
-Currency conversion improved the fit significantly (especially for GBP and SEK stocks), but the remaining low R² reflects the inherent limitation of a single-factor model.
+**Conclusion:** While CAPM has moderate time-series explanatory power (R² ≈ 0.24), it leaves substantial return variation unexplained.
+Currency conversion and risk-free rate conversion to EUR improved the fit significantly (especially for GBP and SEK stocks), but the remaining low R² reflects the inherent limitation of a single-factor model.

 **R² of 0.20-0.30 is typical for CAPM** in finance literature.
 The fact that 70% of stocks have R² > 0.15 demonstrates that the model has meaningful explanatory power.
 Further improvements would require multi-factor models (Fama-French 3-factor, Carhart 4-factor) that incorporate size, value, quality, and momentum factors beyond market beta alone.